deviantony/docker-elk/README.md

 And then access Kibana UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser.

-*NOTE*: You'll need to inject data into logstash before being able to configure a logstash index pattern in Kibana.
+*NOTE*: You'll need to inject data into Logstash before being able to configure a Logstash index pattern in Kibana.
 Then all you should have to do is to hit the create button.
+By default, only the `logspout-*` index is automatically created to provide out-of-the-box indexing of Docker Log messages.

 Refer to [Connect Kibana with Elasticsearch](https://www.elastic.co/guide/en/kibana/current/connect-to-elasticsearch.html) for detailed instructions about the index pattern configuration.